buildbot/buildbot/master/docs/manual/configuration/workers.rst

                       notify_on_missing='bob@example.com')
     ]

-By default, this will send email when the worker has been disconnected for more than one hour.
+By default, this will send an email when the worker has been disconnected for more than one hour.
 Only one email per connection-loss event will be sent.
 To change the timeout, use ``missing_timeout=`` and give it a number of seconds (the default is 3600).

-You can have the buildmaster send email to multiple recipients: just provide a list of addresses instead of a single one:
+You can have the buildmaster send an email to multiple recipients by providing a list of addresses instead of a single one:

 .. code-block:: python

     c['workers'] = [
         worker.Worker('bot-solaris', 'solarispasswd',
-                      notify_on_missing=['bob@example.com',
-                                         'alice@example.org'],
+                      notify_on_missing=['bob@example.com', 'alice@example.org'],
                       missing_timeout=300)  # notify after 5 minutes
     ]